shatteredcore/code-test-zip/README.md

 ## The Challenge

 - Accept user input of a zip code
-- Use [Zippopotomus](https://zippopotam.us) to get the loaction details of the user-sumbitted zip code.
+- Fetch location details about that zip code from the [Zippopotomus](https://zippopotam.us) API.
 - Display the location details.
 - Hit it with the pretty stick; personalize the composition with some tasteful visual flair.